top of page

 Kavango Board Game Preview

 The research tasks are somewhat akin to the round goals in Wingspan.
 They are all very clear and offer a strong focus for each round.
-Gaining mid game points helps of course, but the real win here is with the money that can be earnt from completing these.
+Gaining mid-game points helps of course, but the real win here is with the money that can be earnt from completing these.
 Money that will be very much sort after by all players as you play.
 The money will be essential to developing your protection levels and gaining the higher scoring Animals.
 You can also use money to buy production levels in areas you are low on, if the cards available to you in one round happen to be light in one production area.
 It costs £4m to do this, unless you have the Ecologist card, as seen above, so it is not a cheap thing to do.
 But sometimes essential to get the cards you want.
-And a clever addition to the game to avoid that frustration found in other gams when the cards dealt simply do not have many of one type of category you need.
+And a clever addition to the game to avoid that frustration found in other games, when the cards dealt simply do not have many of one type of category you need.

 Kavango Board Game Preview